Data collection

 Applying template to node

-To apply a template to one or more nodes, right-click on template object in Object Browser and select Apply from pop-up menu.
-Node selection dialog will open.
-Select the nodes that you wish to apply template to, and click OK (you can select multiple nodes in the list by holding Control key).
+To apply a template to one or more nodes, right-click on template object in Template perspective and select Apply to….
+Pop-up menu will appear with objects in Infrastructure and Network perspectives available for selection.
+Select objects that you wish to apply template to, and click OK (you can select multiple nodes in the list by holding Control key).
 Please note that if data collection editor is open for any of the target nodes, either by you or another administrator, template applying will be delayed until data collection editor for that node will be closed.
+Another way to apply template to object - in Infrastructure or Network perspectives select one or more objects, right-click and select Apply template…

 Removing template from node